KevinDepedri/Automated-Planning/README.md

 #### TERINAL 2
 Once terminal 1 has been set up, open a new terminal.
 Terminal two is used to run the PlanSys2_terminal, which is used to push into the planner all the wanted data (instances, predicates, goal), to compute a plan and to run it.

-1. Repeat step 1, 2 and 6 also for this terminal
+1. Repeat step 1, 2 and 6 (of Terminal1) also for this terminal
   ```bash
 cd <your_workspace>/planning/task5/plansys2_task5/
 source /opt/ros/humble/setup.bash